Jobs that allow you to travel sound simple.

 Virtual assistant work can be a travel-friendly remote path.

-A VA may help with admin work, scheduling, inbox management, research, customer replies, spreadsheets, booking, social media support, or file organization.
+A virtual assistant may help with admin work, scheduling, inbox management, research, customer replies, spreadsheets, booking, social media support, or file organization.

 Why it works for travel: